tnisula/Java_Server_Programming/README.md

 Instructions for 12-restaurant Java project:

 This project reads the menu of a restaurant from the restaurant database.
 This is the first project to use MySQL connection.
+In this project we learned, how to write a bean ("MenuBean") and generate named queries.
+Menu.xhtml file shows, what this project shows in the web page.

 Instructions for 13-classicmodels Java project:

 This project reads the customer names and phone numbers from the database "classicmodels".
 In this project we used CustomerPhoneBean and named query "Customers.findCustomerPhones".
+Index.xhtml file shows, what this project shows in the web page.
 This project uses MySQL connection.